Cyber Crimes Unit

 The Fond du Lac Police Department's Computer Forensics Unit is also an ICAC (Internet Crimes Against Children) affiliate, which investigates internet crimes that victimize children.

-The Fond du Lac Police Department Criminal Investigations Division is coordinated by Captain Pat McKeough.
+The Fond du Lac Police Department Criminal Investigations Division is coordinated by Captain Patrick McKeough.

-The Fond du Lac Police Department has nine detectives and one forensic computer investigator.
+The Fond du Lac Police Department has eight Detectives, two Street Crimes Officers and one Forensic Computer Investigator.

-One of the detectives is assigned at Fond du Lac High School and another is assigned to the Lake Winnebago MEG Unit, doing drug investigations.
+One Detectives is assigned to the Lake Winnebago MEG Unit doing drug investigations.

-There are also four School Resource Officers assigned to district schools, including one at Fond du Lac High School and one at each middle school.
-Each school year, the School Resource Officers, along with the detective at the High School, handle approximately 6,000 requests for service.
+There are also five School Resource Officers assigned to district schools, including two at Fond du Lac High School and one at each middle school.
+Each school year, the School Resource Officers handle approximately 9,000 requests for service.
 These requests include investigations of criminal and misdemeanor acts, staff assists, counseling sessions and parent meetings.

 The Fond du Lac Police Department Records Division is coordinated by Captain Aaron Goldstein.

 - Copies of Reportable State Accident Reports